-Tagsa cappella alumni April Fool's Day arboretum art Art openings Biology books campus campus events campus life Cantor Fitzgerald Gallery Class of 2013 commencement concert CPGC customs customs week Dan Weiss economics education FAB film Founder's Green guest speaker hip-hop Howard Lutnick '83 John B. Huford '60 Humanities Center Juan Williams Kim Hall KINSC legacy photos Magill Library Marshall Auditorium microfinance music photography photos Pinwheel Day student life students traditions Tritton Hall video Where They're Headed
+Tagsa cappella alumni April Fool's Day arboretum art Art openings Biology campus campus events campus life Cantor Fitzgerald Gallery Chemistry Class of 2013 commencement concert CPGC customs week Dan Weiss economics education FAB film Founder's Green guest speaker hip-hop Howard Lutnick '83 John B. Huford '60 Humanities Center Juan Williams Kim Hall KINSC legacy photos Magill Library Marshall Auditorium microfinance music photography photos Pinwheel Day student activities student life students traditions Tritton Hall video Where They're Headed

 Tag Archives: education

 In another installment of our series on the post-graduation plans of the Class of 2013, Kelsey Bilek ’13 discusses her work as an education advisor with Taurus Education in Shanghai, China.